MemsourceTesting/Lorenza_TMS/_docs/developer_guide/analytics/logging_events.md

-Questo è un test per gli eventi di file logging
+this is a test for the file called logging events